SGTGunner/drone-stack/README.md

 ### drone.io

-The basic drone.io configuration is based on their documentation samples.
+The basic drone.io configuration is based on examples from the drone.io documentation.
 See their docs for more information.

 ### letsencrypt SSL certificates

-This repo includes a docker script simplify letsencrypt SSL certificate generation.
-A service that runs periodically to renew the certificate is also included as part of the main docker-compose deployment.
+This repo includes a docker script to simplify letsencrypt SSL certificate generation.
+Another service that runs periodically to renew the certificate is also included as part of the main docker-compose deployment.

 ### nginx